 All residents coming to Wake Forest Baptist Medical Center

-to do a rotation must provide the House Staff Office with the following:
+to do a rotation must provide the GME office with the following:

 documentation, signed by the program director of the resident’s sponsoring